Skip to Content

 Friday night

-If the sun’s shining, head to ‘The Row’ for an early evening drink.
-Victoria Row’s a cobblestone street that’s home to some of Charlottetown’s prettiest red-brick buildings.
-In the summer it’s pedestrianised so you can grab a table on the pavement for the perfect people-watching spot – or head upwards to the Fishies on the Roof rooftop patio bar for a bird’s eye view.
+Once you’ve checked in to your hotel, start your weekend in Charlottetown with an early evening drink on ‘The Row’.
+Victoria Row is a cobblestone street home to some of Charlottetown’s prettiest red-brick buildings.
+From May to October it’s pedestrianised so you can grab a table on the pavement for the perfect people-watching spot.

 Saturday morning

-Just across the street is the Confederation Centre of the Arts, an arts, culture and heritage centre with a whole block of theatres, galleries and exhibitions.
-Start with a visit to the Upper Foyer to find out about Charlottetown’s part in the story of Confederation, where the provinces of New Brunswick, Nova Scotia, Ontario and Quebec met in 1864 to form a new nation – Canada.
+Just across the street is the Confederation Centre of the Arts, an arts, culture and heritage centre with theatres, galleries and exhibitions stretching across a whole city block.
+Start with a visit to the Confederation Centre’s Upper Foyer to find out about Charlottetown’s part in the story of Confederation – the formation of the nation of Canada.

-Check out the Confederation Centre art gallery for changing exhibits of Canada artworks, with a mix of paintings, sculptures and installations taken from over 17,000 objects in their collection.
 Then take a 30-minute walk across the city to the Charlottetown Farmers’ Market for lunch.
-The market features food producers from across the island, selling fresh produce and tasty homemade dishes, from Thai noodles and Mexican tacos to cupcakes and Dutch poffertjes.
-There are also stalls selling gifts like pottery, jewellery, soaps and wood carvings.
+The market features food producers from across the island, selling fresh produce and homemade delicacies, from Thai noodles and Mexican tacos to cupcakes and Dutch poffertjes.
+There are also stalls selling pottery, jewellery, soaps and wood carvings.

 Saturday afternoon

-Walk off lunch on your way to Victoria Park, passing some of the city’s most impressive houses along the waterfront.
-Follow the boardwalk along the waters edge until you reach Peake’s Wharf, where the Fathers of Confederation first came ashore.
-It’s changed a bit since then with pretty pastel-coloured wooden buildings lining the harbour.
-There’s often live entertainment on summer afternoons, as well as a selection of shops and restaurants.
+Next carry on along the waterfront to the Confederation Landing, where the Fathers of Confederation first came ashore.
+The area around Peake’s Wharf has changed a bit since then, with pretty pastel-coloured wooden buildings lining the harbour.
+There’s often live entertainment on summer afternoons, and a selection of shops and restaurants.

-Don’t miss a stop at Cow’s Creamery for a scoop (or two) of their ice cream.
-The company was founded in PEI and now sells its deliciously creamy ice cream all across Canada and even as far away as China.
-You can choose from their cow pun flavours (my fave was the Wowie Cowie with vanilla ice cream, toffee, chocolate flakes and crunchy bits – I’m not even a big ice cream fan but I came back twice!) and pick up some cow-themed merchandise.
+Don’t miss a stop at Cow’s Creamery for ice cream.
+The company was founded in PEI and now sells its deliciously creamy ice cream all across Canada and beyond.
+You can choose from their cow pun flavours (my fave was the Wowie Cowie with vanilla ice cream, toffee, chocolate flakes and crunchy bits) and pick up cow-themed merchandise.

 Sunday morning